cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/setting-up-microbiomestat-installation-and-data-preparation/laying-the-foundation-creating-the-microbiomestat-data-object/building-microbiomestat-from-matrix-and-data.frame.md

 <figure><img src="../../.gitbook/assets/Screenshot 2023-10-10 at 10.28.16.png" alt=""><figcaption><p>This visualization presents the structure of the imported <code>MicrobiomeStat</code> data object using R's <code>str</code> function, illustrating the organization of the components sourced from external CSV files.</p></figcaption></figure>

-With either approach, you now have a complete MicrobiomeStat data object ready for analysis and visualization.
+With either the provided sample data or your own structured data, you now have a complete MicrobiomeStat data object ready for subsequent analysis and visualization.